 While Victoria might have missed the memo, granny flats have come a long way since the days of the old-fashioned fibro bungalow.

 They’ve evolved over the years to become more environmentally sustainable, DIY-friendly and, in the case of Victorian company Nestd, socially progressive.
-Profits from its range of Australian-made, architect-designed studios go to help young people at risk of homelessness via the charity Kids Under Cover.
+Profits from its range of Australian-made, architect-designed studios (as pictured) go to help young people at risk of homelessness via the charity Kids Under Cover.

 Bringing Victoria in line with other states would see a significant increase in demand.